Skip to content

 London · N13 4BS Reg 1122574 Registered charity Official website Charity Commission register

-THE END FUND is a registered charity (no. 1122574) working in animals in London · N13 4BS.
+The End Fund is a registered charity (no. 1122574) working in international aid in London · N13 4BS.
 Its latest Charity Commission filing directs 88% of spending to charitable activities, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income changed sharply in 2021 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE END FUND has a Clarity Score of 72 out of 100 on CharityCompare (2 stars, Needs improvement).
+The End Fund has a Clarity Score of 70 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1122574.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2020: total income £113k, with 88% of expenditure on charitable activities.
+Primary cause area: International aid.
+Latest accounts year 2024: total income £3.5m, with 88% of expenditure on charitable activities.
 Accounts filing: up to date.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .